 The Graduate Diploma in International Relations is a 36-unit program offered by the Faculty of Social and Behavioural Sciences.
 It articulates with the Graduate Certificate in International Relations and the Australian program of the Master of Arts (International Relations).

 Applicants must normally hold an approved degree or equivalent qualification from an approved tertiary institution.
 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature, and may take into account relevant work experience.

-The Graduate Diploma (International Relations) aims to:
+The Graduate Diploma in International Relations aims to:

 - provide graduates from the Graduate Certificate in International Relations and other qualified students with further exposure to the academic field of International Relations

 - cover aspects of International Relations not previously encountered and/or to consolidate aspects covered in previous studies

 - develop an advanced appreciation of key theoretical concepts, major historical themes and significant current issues within International Relations

 - provide opportunities for an appreciation of an International Relations perspective on the Asia-Pacific region in particular